shalan/synth-bench-ML/README.md

 Set of Verilog designs (>70) and scripts to extract design metrics.
-They are intended for ML experiment.
+They are intended for ML experimentation.

 **Folder structure:**
 - *verilog* (the designs HDL code)